gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "*La*, I grow tired of this," Razi sighed.
 Piaerre wrinkled his nose, but lay flat and began wriggling.
 Erileine followed suit, gagging the first time a buried twig flung a palmful of mud onto her face.
-She found herself wishing that Lady Kembe's spell had taken her sense of smell rather than the feeling in her hand.
+Why couldn't Lady Kembe's spell have taken her sense of smell instead of the feeling in her hand?

 The far end of the ditch connected with a larger one built to carry runoff to the carp pools.
 Erileine cautiously raised her head.
 A